Ewan Fernie: Work

 Fernie's critical work is characterised by passionate intellectual engagement and the belief that art and literature can really connect with and even shape personal, political and religious life.
 His main area of specialism is Shakespeare but his interests extend to European writers and philosophers, among them Dostoevsky, Hegel, Mann, Nietzsche, Luther and others, as evidenced in his critically acclaimed The Demonic: Literature and Experience (2012).
 He is also the author of Shame in Shakespeare and editor of Spiritual Shakespeares.
 With Simon Palfrey, he is editor of the Arden Shakespeare Now! series of minigraphs on various urgent topics in contemporary Shakespeare studies.

 Fernie believes in experimenting with and testing the possibilities of critical form.
 As a creative writer, he has written a novel called Macbeth, Macbeth with Simon Palfrey, which is based on Shakespeare's Macbeth and inspired by Dostoevsky's The Brothers Karamazov and was published in 2016.
 He was Principal Investigator of 'The Faerie Queene Now: Remaking Religious Poetry for Today's World' and leader of 'The Faerie Queene Liturgy Project', the major outcome of which was the Redcrosse liturgy for contemporary England.
 This was performed in major cathedrals, attracted a BNP protest, and was published by Bloomsbury, before being adopted by the Royal Shakespeare Company.
 The project was initially funded by AHRC/ESRC and was further supported by Arts Council, LCACE, Awards for All, the PRS Foundation for Music and the Church Urban Fund.
 Fernie has also written poetry for the acclaimed Ex Cathedra choir's Candlelight concerts in Birmingham, London and other places.

 Fernie's recent work includes a volume on Thomas Mann and Shakespeare edited with Tobias Döring, and a new play called Marina, based on Shakespeare's Pericles and written with Katharine Craik.
 Fernie's latest authored book is Shakespeare for Freedom: Why the Plays Matter, published by CUP in 2017.
 He has recently published New Places: Shakespeare and Civic Creativity, co-edited with Paul Edmondson of the Shakespeare Birthplace Trust.

 Fernie also contributed to the British Council's project 'Shakespeare Lives' in celebration of the 400th anniversary of Shakespeare's death in 2016 where he addressed large audiences especially in Belgrade and Budapest.

-His major current project is an ambitious collaboration with Birmingham City Council.
+His biggest project to date is an ambitious collaboration with Birmingham City Council.
 The 'Everything to Everybody' Project aims to use Birmingham's forgotten past to inspire our future and to unlock the world's first people's Shakespeare Library for all.
 Its patron is the renowned Birmingham-born-and-bred actor, Adrian Lester.

+In 2024, Ewan Fernie travelled to Australia where he gave a lecture on the only First Folio in Australia and its links to Birmingham's pioneering Shakespeare culture.

+Professor Ewan Fernie was one of the foremost Shakespeare experts interviewed in the recent BBC programme ‘Shakespeare: Rise of a Genius’, alongside Dame Judi Dench, Professor James S. Shapiro and others.